MarcL/marclittlemore.com/_drafts/2017-05-16-how-to-unit-test-asynchronous-javascript.md

 ### Remember to handle your error conditions

 We've got the asynchronous test passing now and it runs nice and quickly.
 However, imagine that we're calling a service which throws an error and we want to have a test for this.
-If we don't call the `dpne` callback function when an error occurs, the test will timeout as `Mocha` doesn't know that it has finished.
+If we don't call the `done` callback function when an error occurs, the test will timeout as `Mocha` doesn't know that it has finished.

 ```javascript
 it('should timeout because the done callback is not called when function has errors', (done) => {